justingreerbbi/Scanner-Monitor/README.md

 - Transcribe audio to text
 - Keyword Notifications

+## Requirements
+For running Python versions, it is best top setup a virtual interpreter so you don't muddy your core Python libraries up.

+- Python 3.13.0 Works for the listener and Google translate.
+- Python 3.11.9 is required to to run the openai-whisper code and listener.

 ## Installation
 The script does depend on **FFMPEG** to be installed.
 Be sure this is installed.